 for further processing.
 The agent moving in the environment was a remotely controlled robot that carried all the necessary radio equipment.
-To obtain an estimate of the ground truth position of the agent in the map during the measurements, the agent was equipped with a \gls{lidar} and an \gls{imu} to perform offline \gls{slam}~\cite{Xu2022}.
+To obtain an estimate of the ground truth position of the agent on the map during the measurements, the agent was equipped with a \gls{lidar} and an \gls{imu} to perform offline \gls{slam}~\cite{Xu2022}.
 A more detailed list and description of the equipment can be found in \cite{Nelson2024}.

 Here, five measurements are presented covering three different scenarios, as visualized in Fig.~\ref{fig:scenarios}.
-The three scenarios are: 1) the ref scenario where the agent was driving back and forth in the middle of the hall at a speed of approximately \SI{0.8}{\metre\per\second}, 2) the loop scenario where the agent was driving two laps around machinery (parts of the loop is in a section of the industry hall where the ceiling is considerably lower, which will lead to a challenging radio channel environment with a lot of obstruction), and 3) the scan scenario where the agent is driving around in order to cover the majority of the accessible hall, including in between machines.
+The three scenarios are: 1) the ref scenario where the agent was driving back and forth in the middle of the hall at a speed of approximately \SI{0.8}{\metre\per\second}, 2) the loop scenario where the agent was driving two laps around machinery (parts of the loop are in a section of the industrial hall where the ceiling is considerably lower, which will lead to a challenging radio channel environment with a lot of obstruction), and 3) the scan scenario where the agent was driving around to cover most of the accessible area of the hall, including in between machines.
 With \num{449} active tones, for \num{5}~measurements, each with a length between \SI{60}{\second} and \SI{240}{\second}, the result is \num{1440000} recorded channel transfer functions.
 The raw data are available at~\cite{zenodo}.